adityakavalur/github-gitlab-ci/README.md

 There are 3 example workflows that this action can support: push, internal pull request and fork pull request.
 You can leverage any or all of them.
 All fields are mandatory unless explicitly specified.

+Example of an action for mirroring push commits
 ```workflow
 name: Mirror commits
 on: workflow_dispatch